 Oakah L. Jones, Los Paisanos: Spanish Settlers on the Northern Frontier of New Spain (Norman: University of Oklahoma Press, 1979).
 Oakah L. Jones, ed., The Spanish Borderlands: A First Reader (Los Angeles: Morrison, 1974).
 Joaquin Roncal, "The Negro Race in Mexico," Hispanic American Historical Review 24 (August 1944).
 Robert Jones Shafer, A History of Latin America (Lexington, Massachusetts: Heath, 1978).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Joan E. Supplee, "MESTIZO," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/pfm02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Joan E. Supplee, "MESTIZO," accessed July 10, 2020, http://www.tshaonline.org/handbook/online/articles/pfm02.